pehenrique/nextflow-metatropics-INRB/README.md

    Reference genome options
     --fasta                       [string]  Path to FASTA human genome file.
     --host_fasta                  [string]  Path to FASTA host genome file.
-    --dbmeta                      [string]  Path for the MetaMaps database for read classification. [default: None] Generic options
+    --dbmeta                      [string]  Path for the MetaMaps database for read classification [default: None] Generic options
-    --basecall                    [boolean] In case fast5 is the input, that option shoud be true.
-Default is false.
-    --model                       [string]  In case fast5 is the input, the guppy model for basecalling should be provide. [default:dna_r9.4.1_450bps_hac.cfg]
+    --basecall                    [boolean] In case fast5 is the input, that option shoud be true [default: false] --model                       [string]  In case fast5 is the input, the guppy model for basecalling should be provide. [default:dna_r9.4.1_450bps_hac.cfg]
     --minLength                   [integer] Minimum length for a read to be analyzed. [default: 200] --minVirus                    [number]  Minimum virus data frequency in the raw data to be part of the output. [default: 0.001]
     --usegpu                      [boolean] In case fast5 is the input, the use of GPU Nvidia should be true.
     --pair                        [boolean] If barcodes were added at both sides of a read (true) or only at one side (false).
-    --quality                     [integer] Minimum quality for a base to build the consensus [default: 7] --agreement                   [number]  Minimum base frequency to be called without ambiguity [default: 0.7] --depth                       [integer] Minimum depth of a position to build the consensus [default: 5] --front                       [integer] Number of bases to delete at 5 prime of the read [default: 0] --tail                        [integer] Number of bases to delete at 3 prime of the read [default: 0] --rcoverage                   [string]  Coverage figures [default: false]
+    --quality                     [integer] Minimum quality for a base to build the consensus [default: 7] --agreement                   [number]  Minimum base frequency to be called without ambiguit to build the consensus [default: 0.7]
+    --depth                       [integer] Minimum depth of a position to build the consensus [default: 5] --front                       [integer] Number of bases to delete at 5 prime of the read [default: 0] --tail                        [integer] Number of bases to delete at 3 prime of the read [default: 0] --rcoverage                   [string]  Coverage figures [default: false] Rarefaction options
+    --perform_rarefaction         [boolean] Option to perform rarefaction to a specified number of bases [default: false] --target_bases                [number]  Number of bases to which you want to rarefy each sample [default: 1 billion bases, equivalent to 500,000 reads of 2kb each]

    ```

 ### 9. Output